Common Question

 Thursday, September 5, 2 pm – 4 pm: Writing Center Opening Reception

 Thursday, September 19, 2 pm – 4 pm: Humano: ¿Qué es?
-Celebrating Hispanic Heritage Month, featuring Dr. Laura Hartmann-Villalta
+Celebrating Hispanic Heritage Month with Dr. Laura Hartmann-Villalta

 Thursday, October 3, 12 pm – 2 pm: Human Voices: Lunch & Learn on Connecting with Your Representative